electric-sql/electric/examples/tauri-postgres/README.md

 sudo ln -s MacOSX.sdk MacOSX11.3.sdk
 ```

+If you have any difficulty getting the demo to build, please reach out on our [Discord](https://discord.electric-sql.com/).

 ### Run the backend

 Start Postgres and Electric using Docker (see [running the examples](https://electric-sql.com/docs/examples/notes/running) for more options):